CACTUS Journal Policies

 Archiving Policy

 CACTUS preserves the Version of Record and its metadata on institutional servers with regular internal backups.
-The journal aims to strengthen long-term digital preservation by integrating with established preservation solutions (e.g., LOCKSS/CLOCKSS or equivalent services) as part of its ongoing infrastructure development.
-If DOIs are assigned, they are maintained to support persistent linking to the Version of Record and associated metadata over time.
+The journal also seeks to strengthen long-term digital preservation by integrating with established preservation services, such as LOCKSS, CLOCKSS, or equivalent solutions, as part of its ongoing infrastructure development.

 Originality Declaration